 3. Look for Income

 Every dollar you earn outside of your investment accounts means your invested dollars can continue to grow and produce income for you.

 If you’re in the position to decide if you want to pay down your debt or if you want to invest the money, it might be a good time to start paying down your debt.

 In general, you have to earn 1.4 times more through investing to make it worthwhile.
 If you have high-interest debts, paying them down is a legitimate “investment” strategy.

 1. Invest in Dividend Paying Stocks

-Investing in the stock market does carry more risk than fixed-income investing and FDIC backed savings and CD.
-However, there are strategies that can be used to minimize risks, such as investing only in stocks found on the list of dividend aristocrats.
+Investing in the stock market does carry more risks than fixed-income investing and FDIC backed savings and CD.
+However, some strategies can be used to minimize risks, such as investing only in stocks found on the list of dividend aristocrats.
 These are companies that have been consistently raising dividend payments annually for at least 25 consecutive years.

 2. Real Estate Investing

 Real estate investing is a tried and true investment and a great source of income.
 There are many ways you can invest in real estate, check out our list of 8 ways to invest in real estate.
 There are bound to be 1-2 ways that work well for your situation.